Vokeh254/Frameworks_Assignment/README.md

 ## Project Structure

-- `cord19_analysis.ipynb` - Jupyter Notebook for step-by-step data analysis and visualizations
+- `Cord19_analysis.py` - Python file for step-by-step data analysis and visualizations
-- `FINDINGS_AND_REFLECTION.md` - Summary of findings and personal reflection
+- `Findings_and_Reflection.md` - Summary of findings and personal reflection
 - `README.md` - This file

 ## How to Use